 Option 1.
 Students may choose to complete one year (two semesters) of a modern foreign language as a means of satisfying the requirement.
 Language courses at Tabor are designed to expose the student to the cultural context of the language being studied.
 This requirement cannot be met through credit by examination.
 Option 2.
-Students may take CO/SO 201-G Intercultural Communication and choose one of the following two courses to meet the intercultural awareness requirement: SO 115-G Cultural Anthropology OR SO 352-G Cultural Diversity.
+Students may take CO/SO 201-G Intercultural Communication and SO 355-G Cultural Anthropology and Diversity.